-Onboard OSD functionality was introduced with ChibiOS port to F4/F7 boards.
+Onboard OSD functionality was introduced with the ChibiOS port to ArduCopter 3.6x, ArduPlane 3.9x and ArduRover 3.5x firmware versions.
 Mainly aiming at aio-boards with onboard MAX7456-type chips, it enables overlay of FC data using the onboard video system.
 Once enabled, it uses various panel items that can individually be set active and positioned on the screen using respective parameters.
 It allows to setup multiple screen layouts and switch between those using a spare RC channel.

 Being an integral library of ArduPilot firmware, the OSD code provides the prerequisites to be redirected to various backends other than MAX-type chipsets, including testing on SITL setups without actual autopilot- or video-hardware needed.

 To enable the OSD overlay on MAX7456-type chips, set parameter:

 This exposes the whole OSD parameter group.

 To set a RC channel for screen switching, use parameter

 To set the units used to display, use parameter

 1= Imperial (feet, miles, feet/sec, miles/hour, degs in F)